-In additional to circulation of #'s of book and medial circulation, programs offered by NPL that received recognition by the Journal are:
+In addition to 5,430,309 items circulated in FY17, programs offered by NPL that received recognition by the Journal are:

 - Bringing Books to Life (BBLT) - Preschool literacy initiative that delivers family workshops, teacher training, and story times throughout the county